 The Social Security Optimization report based on your earnings is free.
 For a nominal fee, we also provide the Enhanced Social Security Optimization (ESSO) service that includes your Spousal Survival benefits.

 The rules for collecting survivor (widow) benefits are quite complex.
 You may have heard that you can start collecting survivor benefits as early as age 60.
 The amount to which you are entitled depends on several factors including your age and work history, your current marital status, your late spouse’s age, and whether your late spouse had already begun collecting his or her own benefits.
 In fact, some women may qualify for widow’s benefits even if they were divorced from a (now deceased) ex-husband, assuming she did not remarry before the age of 60.

-The complexity of the important decision as to when and how to file for benefits is often complicated by bad advice from the Social Security Administration (SSA).
-A recent audit report released by the Office of the Inspector General revealed that the SSA failed to inform 82% of beneficiaries entitled both to survivor and their own benefits of the option to claim a larger benefit.
-In fact, the audit estimates that the SSA underpaid 9,224 widows and widowers who were age 70+ by approximately $131.8 million.
+The complexity of the important decision as to when and how to file for benefits is often complicated by poor advice from the Social Security Administration (SSA).
+Audit reports released by the Office of the Inspector General repeatedly reveal that a staggering number of widows are underpaid their earned benefits.

 To further complicate things, the SSA makes certain assumptions that do not necessarily line up with the widow’s goals for planning future cash flow in retirement.
 For example, when the SSA determines your benefits, it assumes that your wages will not increase in the future and it ignores cost of living adjustments, both of which can lead to an underestimation of future benefits and a miscalculation of optimal benefits.
 The lack of good information can mean a difference of hundreds of thousands of dollars over one’s lifetime, so it’s important to know your options.